toh12/amt_old_v3/README.md

   the GUI for the tab.

  Some choice snippits to look at:
- - Framework.cpp is an example of a small file with some concise C++ style code.
+ - framework.cpp is an example of a small file with some concise C++ style code.
  - particles.h is a simple example of the implementation of the per file interface. animations.h is similar.